In this article we’re going to go over the big list of words found in

 a region within the other window and registering to events from that

 window.
 When an event is received on the root window it’ll bubble up to

 its direct children, the top-level windows which have as parent the root

-window, and if those children have children that registered to received
+window, and if those children have children that registered to receive

-this event and the event was receive on a region that is owned by them
+this event and the event was received on a region that is owned by them

 then they’ll receive it, and it continues like that.

 Windows within other windows are called sub-windows.
 Those sub-windows can only live within the clip region of their parent (antecedent clipping), this is the reason it is called “clip” because other windows are clipped to it.
 Their X and Y position are relative to the parent window, like top-level windows have they X and Y position relative to the root window.
 This also means that if you move the parent window it’ll move all the sub-windows contained in it.

 The clear disadvantage with using a complex layer of sub-windows is that it’s expensive to push the events all around and to assign who can draw where and within what.
 You can find a summary in this illustration.

 The disadvantage with having windows drawn directly on the front buffer is that if some of their region is hidden by another window there’s no way to access the pixels that would’ve been there.
 All you have access to is what is currently seen.
 With such mechanism it becomes impossible to create iconic representation of windows in a taskbar for example, or create an overview mechanism when “alt-tabbing”, or to create transparency, etc.